ImmuVis: Hyperconvolutional Foundation Model for Imaging Mass Cytometry: Results

 \subsection{Experiments}

-We comprehensively evaluate $\name$ and $\nameViT$ across (i) virtual staining and uncertainty estimation fidelity , (ii) representation learning for celltyping and clinical prediction tasks, and (iii) computational efficiency, benchmarking against VirTues~\cite{virtues}, a prior state-of-the-art method that was shown to outperform baseline methods~\cite{Kraus2024, KRONOS2025, Sorin2023-ResNet} on these tasks.
-For VirTues, we use the publicly released pretrained checkpoint provided by the authors on Hugging Face\footnote{\url{https://huggingface.co/bunnelab/virtues}, snapshot as of Dec 9, 2025 commit}.
+We evaluate $\name$ variants across: (i) virtual staining and uncertainty estimation, (ii) representation learning for cell typing and clinical prediction, and (iii) computational efficiency.
+We benchmark primarily against VirTues~\citep{virtues}, which reports state-of-the-art performance for IMC data, and EVA~\citep{Liu2025-EVA}, which further reports improvements over VirTues on selected tasks.
+We use the publicly released VirTues checkpoint from Hugging Face\footnote{\url{https://huggingface.co/bunnelab/virtues}, snapshot as of December 9, 2025.} and the EVA checkpoint released in the authors' GitHub repository.
+We do not include KRONOS~\citep{KRONOS2025} in the comparisons, since authors claim that their model is not well suited for the IMC data and our attempts to train it on \datasetName failed to converge (see Appendix~\ref{app:kronos-reproduction}).

+To disentangle the effects of training data and preprocessing, we train variants across different datasets and preprocessing pipelines.
+Model names containing \texttt{IMC17M} denote training on \datasetNameNoSpace.
+The suffix \texttt{OP} denotes our preprocessing, whereas \texttt{VP} denotes the VirTues preprocessing pipeline.
+For models without these suffixes, the original dataset and preprocessing of the corresponding method are used.
+Attempts to train EVA on \datasetName failed to converge and since authors do not provide full preprocessing details, we apply our preprocessing pipeline (\texttt{OP}), which most closely matches the description in the paper.
+We do not train $\name$ on the VirTues dataset because some constituent datasets are not publicly available (see Appendix~\ref{app:virtues-datasets}).